 Third, we discount the expected future cash flows of the business to arrive at an estimate of its inherent value.
 The higher the rates used to translate future cash flows into today’s terms, the more conservative the assessment of the business’s intrinsic value.
 Despite record low-interest rates around the world today, we have maintained our models using discount rates of 8-10%.

-Finally, upon arriving at a conservative assessment of the intrinsic value of a business we then insist on a 30% margin of safety as an added layer of insurance.
-In other words, we are only willing to buy $1 worth of intrinsic value in a great business if we can do so at a price of 70 cents or less.
+Finally, upon arriving at a conservative assessment of the intrinsic value of a business we then look for an approximate 30% margin of safety as an added layer of insurance.
+In other words, we are willing to buy $1 worth of intrinsic value in a great business when we can do so at a price of about 70 cents or less.